In This Section

 CMCA is also offering .5 credits per webinar towards the CMC or MMC designation for member clerks who attend.
 To obtain this credit, you will need to complete this assessment following the webinar.

-Click on the title of each webinar below for more information and to register.
+Click on the title of each webinar below for more information and to register or view the recording.

 - The Election Calendar webinar recording

-- Election Judges and Working with Nomination Petitions - Dec.
-12
+- Election Judges and Working with Nomination Petitions webinar recording

 - Canceling an Election and Signature Verification - Jan.
 21